nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 ## Usage

-Go to `Tools - Renoise Simple Midi File Support - Select file` to load `.mid` or `.xrmid` file.
+Go to `Tools - Renoise Simple Midi File Support - Import midi file` to load `.mid` or `.xrmid` file.
 Alternatively double-click a `.xrmid` file in instruments file browser.
 Currently selected track in currently selected pattern will be replaced with the notes from the file.

+Midi files can also be loaded by right-clicking on a pattern track and selecting `Import midi file`.
+It will work the same as clicking the tools menu described above.

 ## Feedback